rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

 To create a script folder containing your own application test code, the options are:

-1. Add your own application test code into this sample script.
+1. Add your own application test code into the script folder.

-2. Open a C-script saved immediately after recording and re-generate it into JavaScript, then copy the sample utility file into it.
+2. Open a C-script saved immediately after recording and
+   <strong>re-generate</strong> it into JavaScript,
+   then copy the sample utility file into it.

 3. Create a new folder,